VL5H/Spam-Message-Classification-Model/README.md

 # Spam-Message-Classification-Model
 A Naive Bayes Classifier optimized to classify SMS messages as either spam or not spam.

-Uses a publically available, tab-separated, dataset of 5000+ spam and non-spam messages (labelled as "spam" and "ham") for model training.
+Uses a publicly available, tab-separated, dataset of 5000+ spam and non-spam messages (labelled as "spam" and "ham") for model training.
 Utilizes Python's NLTK library for data preprocessing.
-Naive Bayes logic is implemented via the collections library following the standard Bayesian inference equation:
+Naive Bayes logic is implemented via the Collections library following the standard Bayesian inference equation:
 ```math
 P(\theta |x)=\frac{P(x|\theta )P(\theta )}{P(x)}
 ```